codepolytope/haggler/README.md

-# DevConnector
+# haggler

-> Small social network app built with the MERN stack.
-This is part of my "MERN Stack Front To Back" Udemy course
+> Haggle for any item of value with your trusted sellers from all over the world!

 ## Quick Start